-Should there ever be any question about your practice, these documents would likely be part of the evidence utilized in determining whether or not your practice was consistent with the expected standards of a professional nurse.
-We advise you to read the documents thoroughly and incorporate these standards and guidelines into your nursing practice.
+Should there ever be any question about your practice, these documents would likely be part of the evidence used in determining whether or not your practice was consistent with the expected standards of a professional nurse.
+We strongly recommend that you read the documents thoroughly and incorporate these standards and guidelines into your nursing practice.

-The following brochures are also available online and provide helpful information about the issues which most often threaten the professional conduct of CARNA members:
+The following informational brochures are also available online and provide helpful information about the issues which most often affect the professional conduct of CARNA members:

 If you have any questions regarding these documents, or need advice regarding a nursing practice issue, CARNA’s Policy and Practice Consultants are available to assist you at firstname.lastname@example.org.